davidsonfellipe/awesome-wpo/README.md

 ## Image Optimizers
+>  How to remove all this unnecessary data and give you a file without degrading quality.

 * [Grunt-smushit](https://github.com/heldr/grunt-smushit) - Grunt plugin to remove unnecessary bytes of PNG and JPG using Yahoo Smushit
 * [Gulp-smushit](https://github.com/heldr/gulp-smushit) - Gulp plugin to optimize PNG and JPG using Yahoo Smushit.
 Made on top of smosh.
 * [Smush.it](http://www.smushit.com/ysmush.it/) - Smush.it uses optimization techniques specific to image format to remove unnecessary bytes from image files.
 It is a "lossless" tool, which means it optimizes the images without changing their look or visual quality